Thomas completed his pupillage at Hailsham Chambers under the supervision of Thomas Crockett, Imran Benson, and Heather McMahon.

 Thomas has also interned at the Zacchaeus 2000 Trust (where he represented clients in appeals against benefits decisions) and the AIRE Centre (where he drafted letters to clients advising them of their EEA rights).
 Accordingly, Thomas has experience of working with and assisting lay clients.

-Over the course of his pupillage to-date, Thomas has gained experience of clinical negligence matters (during his seat with Thomas Crockett) and professional negligence and insurance matters (during his seat with Imran Benson).
+Over the course of his pupillage, Thomas gained experience of clinical negligence matters (during his seat with Thomas Crockett) and professional negligence and insurance matters (during his seats with Imran Benson and Heather McMahon).
 He is keen to develop a practice in all the core areas of Chambers’ work.

 University of Nottingham, LLB Law with European Law (Erasmus year abroad at Ghent University, Belgium) (2011 – 2015)